 Your audience’s satisfaction depends on the overall experience they have with your event.
 This starts right from registration experience and seamless check-in to finally informative, top-notch sessions.
 Providing value to your attendees at every touchpoint is a key aspect to consider while tracking content quality.

-Whether they are sign-ups for the next event or more app downloads on their phones, tracking the results the speaker gets is another key metric to keep in mind.
-Additionally, you can give your attendees a way to interact with the speaker on the event app.
+Whether they are sign-ups for the next event or more app downloads on their phones, tracking the results the speaker gets is another key event performance and engagement metric to keep in mind.
+Additionally, you can give your event attendees a way to interact with the speaker on the event tracking app.

 Ask yourself the question – did the event promote meaningful discourse?

 A successful session is a two-way street.
-It’s important to know if the event stimulated informative dialogue between the attendees and the speaker/organizers.
+It’s important to know if the event stimulated informative dialogue between the event attendees, event speakers and organizers.
 A few ways you can do that are –

-- You can hold live QnA sessions and encourage questions from the audience.
+- You can hold live Q&A sessions and encourage questions from the event audience.

-- If you’re an educational organization, you can quiz your audience about the session.
+- If you’re an educational organization, you can quiz your event audience about the session.

-- You can use your attendee list and connect people with common event goals and
+- You can use your event attendee list to connect people with common event goals and

 - You should keep in mind the duration of sessions to prevent them from getting boring and